MOD Charges for a Home Loan

 • Highlights that the lenders are the rightful owners of the property mortgaged unless and until the borrower repays the loan.

-• Shields the borrower from the lenders by assuring them the ownership of the property if the borrower defaults on loan repayment.
+• Shields the borrower from the lenders by assuring them of the ownership of the property if the borrower defaults on loan repayment.

 • It clearly states the details of the property and that the borrower has secured a loan against it.